khiebiggs/ciscotechtest/README.md

 ## Writing and reading messages from the stream

-To publish messages to the stream, you can use `kafka-console-producer`, from the root directory:
+To publish messages to the stream, you can use `kafka-avro-console-producer`, from the root directory:

 `docker exec -i schema-registry /usr/bin/kafka-avro-console-producer --topic node-value-input --broker-list broker:9092 --property value.schema="$(< src/main/avro/nodevalue.avsc)"`